European History - From Prehistory To 19TH Century

 the 14th and 15th centuries.
 The major events of this

-period include Hundred Years’ War, Great Famine of 1315-17 and the Black Death.
+period were the Hundred Years’ War, the Great Famine of 1315-17, and the Black Death.

 The Hundred Years’ War was a conflict

-composed of series of battles fought between the Kingdom of England and Kingdom
+composed of a series of battles fought between the Kingdom of England and the Kingdom

 of France from 1337 AD to 1453 AD.
 The French remained victorious in this long